Cost segregation: A tax strategy for real estate owners

 Although these studies have existed for more than three decades, the passage of recent tax legislation has helped to further enhance the benefits associated with them.
 As a result, there has been an industry-wide surge in their popularity, especially as smaller businesses, owners of rental properties and their tax advisors become increasingly savvy about the power of this tax planning tool.

-Tax legislation passed within recent has included several provisions that have been particularly beneficial to taxpayers who invest in commercial real estate and rental properties.
+Tax legislation passed recently has included several provisions that have been particularly beneficial to taxpayers who invest in commercial real estate and rental properties.
 For example, the Protecting Americans from Tax Hikes (PATH) Act of 2015 created a new category of property, Qualified Improvement Property or “QIP,” to apply bonus depreciation eligibility to a category of property that is especially meaningful to small business owners, tenants and landlords.

 Shortly thereafter, the Tax Cuts and Jobs Act (TCJA) of 2017 increased first-year bonus depreciation to 100%, but inadvertently included a technical error that made QIP ineligible for bonus depreciation.
 In 2020, Congress passed the Coronavirus Aid, Relief and Economic Security (CARES) Act, correcting the error and making QIP eligible for 100% bonus depreciation.